-The yacht club is the symbolic centrepiece of the Monaco’s remodelled harbour front.
-It celebrates the principality’s spectacular coastline and its nautical heritage, creating a series of deck-like terraces that step up along the harbour to offer unrivalled views out to races at sea or inland over the course of the renowned Formula 1 Grand Prix circuit.
-Located on an area of reclaimed land, the development extends the city’s existing marina eastwards and can accommodate a range of craft, from sailing boats to 100-metre super yachts.
+The yacht club is the symbolic centrepiece of Monaco’s remodelled harbour front.
+Celebrating the principality’s spectacular coastline and its nautical heritage, its series of deck-like terraces that step up along the harbour to offer unrivalled views out to races at sea, or inland over the course of the renowned Formula 1 Grand Prix circuit.
+The building is located on an area of reclaimed land, which extends the city’s existing marina eastwards and can accommodate a range of craft, from sailing boats to 100-metre super yachts.

 The club is entered via a glazed atrium that frames views out over the harbour to the palace.
 On the first floor are a clubroom, bar and restaurant.
 Above is a double-height function space, and above that an apartment for the club secretary and a series of ‘cabins’ for visiting guests.
 The uppermost floors accommodate a range of event spaces.
 The observation decks are shaded by retractable fabric screens supported by a mast and booms.
 The harbour elevations are fully glazed and shaded by louvres, and can be opened up to provide uninterrupted views.
 Photovoltaic cells, solar thermal panels and sea-water cooling systems have all been integrated to ensure the building sets new sustainability standards.